 The windows are often overlooked when washing a car.
 Whilst a simple wash and dry will be good, you should spend some extra time giving the car’s glass a thorough clean.

-You can buy specialist car glass cleaners, but the combination of a traditional window cleaner and old newspapers work just as well.
-Clean the windows and door mirrors, taking care to remove smears as these can be problematic when driving into low spring sun.
+You can buy specialist car glass cleaners, but the combination of a traditional window cleaner and old newspapers works just as well.
+Clean the windows and door mirrors, taking care to remove smears.
+These can be problematic when driving into low spring sun.